 This doesn’t mean you can’t enjoy restaurant meals or the occasional treat.
 Once you’re armed with the information you need, you can make better choices.
 If your restaurant meal is way bigger than it needs to be, you can always take a portion home to eat later.
 It’s like getting 2 meals for the price of one!

 It’s not just restaurants that are contributing to our skewed view of serving sizes.
 You would think that one bag, one box or one bottle of many foods would equal “one serving,” but that’s often not the case!
 Check the Nutrition Facts label on foods you eat on a regular basis to see what an actual serving is.
 It’s never safe to assume that even what appears to be a “single-serving” sized package is really that.

-One way food manufacturers try to manipulate your expectations is splitting a food into multiple servings, so the calorie count listed on the package seems way less than it actually is!
+One way food manufacturers try to manipulate your expectations is by splitting a packaged food item into multiple servings so the calorie count listed on the package seems way less than it actually is.
 A small bag of popcorn may claim to have only 120 calories per serving, but if you read carefully you may see that the bag contains 2.5 servings.
-You’ll be consuming 300 calories if you eat the whole bag!
+If you just glance quickly at the calorie count on the label, you might not realize that the entire bag contains 300 calories instead of 120.
 You can avoid the urge to eat multiple servings of foods by splitting up and bagging individual portions in sandwich or snack bags.
 This way you can take your favorite treats to work or on the go, but you won’t be tempted to eat the whole bag.

 Again, if you have foods that you eat on a regular basis it’s often a good idea to measure out exactly what one serving looks like.
 You can use measuring cups or a scale if you have one.
 Once you get a sense of what it looks like, you can eyeball servings in the future.
 Just realize that eyeballing “one cup” of cereal, for example, may be harder than it looks!